When is forklift maintenance necessary? Often, technicians and mechanics perform forklift maintenance tasks when they notice any of the following:

 - Forks are already damaged (these should be replaced immediately to prevent damaged loads)

 - Unusual sounds (do you hear anything that’s not normal when operating the forklift?)

-- Chain is damaged (probably rusted or worn out)
+- The chain is damaged (probably rusted or worn out)

-There are other signs that the material handling equipment requires maintenance.
-But more often, managers and operators take a proactive approach in keeping the machineries in top condition.
+There are other signs that forklift maintenance is needed.
+But more often, managers and operators take a proactive approach in keeping the machinery in top condition.
 For example, they set schedules for forklift inspections and maintenance.
-They also set and adjust the schedules according to usage frequency and type (rugged or average application?).
+They also set and adjust the schedules according to usage frequency and type (rugged or average application).

 Benefits of timely maintenance

-Instead of waiting for forklifts to break down or show any signs of problem, operators and technicians perform timely maintenance and inspections beforehand.
+Instead of waiting for forklifts to break down or show any signs of a problem, operators and technicians perform timely forklift maintenance and inspections beforehand.
 The benefits are enormous including:

 - Longer-lasting forklifts

 - Increased uptime (note that downtimes are expensive)

 - Increased productivity (more tasks accomplished within a given time)